flairNLP/flair/README.md

 models to your text, such as named entity recognition (NER), part-of-speech tagging (PoS), sense disambiguation and classification.

+* **Multilingual.** Thanks to the Flair community, we support a rapidly growing number of languages.
+We also now include '*one model, many languages*' taggers, i.e. single models that can predict PoS or NER tags for input text in various languages.

 * **A text embedding library.** Flair has simple interfaces that allow you to use and combine different word and document embeddings, including our proposed **[contextual string embeddings](https://drive.google.com/file/d/17yVpFA7MmXaQFTe-HDpZuqw9fJlmzg56/view?usp=sharing)**.